 From the beginning at Pizza Port in Solana Beach, where Belgian dubbels, tripels and saisons periodically appeared on his selections to the opening of The Lost Abbey in 2006, Tomme has been brewing excellent beer.

 As an avid Belgian beer aficionado, I have sampled most of the beers available in Belgium, and Tomme does them all justice; except most of Tomme’s beers have a bit more body.
 To see the line up of current beers go to .

 #2) The Bruery, 715 Dunn Way, Placentia, CA

-Owner Patrick Rue started home brewing during his first year of law school as a way to relieve tension; I’m not sure if it was the actual brewing that did this or the consumption of the creation.
+Original owner Patrick Rue started home brewing during his first year of law school as a way to relieve tension; I’m not sure if it was the actual brewing that did this or the consumption of the creation.
 In any event, Patrick opened The Bruery in 2008 rather than taking the bar exam and anyone who has ever tried his Belgian style creations is pleased he made this decision.
 I have had the privilege of trying almost every one of Patrick’s beers and every one is stellar.
-I keep wondering, if this is what he’s doing after 3 years, what will the beers be like in 10, or 20 years?
-It seems like everything he does he does right; like hiring Tyler King on as head brewer.
-Between the two of them, they are making waves that are rocking the beer industry.
+I keep wondering, if this is what he’s doing after just a short while, what will the beers be like in 10, or 20 years?
+It seems like everything he did he did right.

 #3) Allagash Brewing, Portland, Maine

 Owner/Brewer Rob Tod loved Belgian style beers and knew the American beer scene lacked beers brewed in this style.
 So Rob and his father Bob put together a small brewery on the outskirts of Portland and in 1995 came out with their first beer, Allagash White.
 Allagash White was brewed as a Belgian style wit beer and it caught on right away.